jameskbecker/kupm-api/README.md

 |--|--|--|
 | Limit | *number* | Optional parameter for upcoming projects

 ### Get Single Project
-Responds with detailed data of a specified project.<br/>

 **GET** `/api/projects/{{projectId}}`

+Responds with detailed data of a specified project.

 ### Create Project

+**POST** `/api/projects`

 Make things easier for your teammates with a complete request description.
-**POST** `/api/projects`

 ### Update Project
-Updates a project with the provided fields.<br/>

 **PUT** `/api/projects/{{projectId}}`

+Updates a project with the provided fields.

 ### Delete Project